nigelbabu/python-introduction/readme.md

 #### [MIT Course][mit]
 This one is from 2008 and I used it myself when I started learning Python.
 It's a course for people who are not programmers to learn programming with python.
 If you'd like to watch someone explain to you, this is the best place to go.
-Prof. Eric Grimson and Prof. John Guttag are great at explaining this very well.
+Prof. Eric Grimson and Prof. John Guttag are great at explaining things very well.

 #### [Dive into Python][dive]
 Mark Pilgrim's very well-known book.
 You can buy the book, read it online, or download a PDF.